katiemeier/katiemeier/README.md

 ## Key Projects :bulb:

+## Airbnb Price Predictor 🏠
+Executed the machine learning life cycle to create a model to predict the price of an AirBnb using the Random Forest algorithm, improving initial mean squared error by 62%.
+Utilized Pandas and scipy methods to clean data, used Grid Search to test for optimal model hyperparameters, and implemented seaborn methods to graph feature values vs. model performance

 ## Sudoku
 Implemented recursive backtracking in Java to efficiently solve sudokus.
 Created a custom Sudoku class including a two-dimensional list to reprsent the board, matrices to track if a column, row, or diagonal contained a certain number, and the key recursive backtracking algorithm that solved the puzzle.